Wildflowers of the Adirondacks:

 Painted Trillium grows in both full shade or semi-shade and prefers well-drained soil.
 This species can be found in deciduous and mixed wood forests, growing under northern hardwoods or conifers such as Eastern White Pine, Red Spruce, and Balsam Fir.
 Painted Trillium is most common in the northern and cooler parts of New York State.

 In the Adirondack region, Painted Trillium is found in two major ecological communities: Beech-Maple Mesic Forest and Pine-Northern Hardwood Forest.
 Painted Trilliums may be seen on many of the trails at the Paul Smiths VIC.
-They are particularly abundant on the western portion of the Heron Marsh Trail, between the floating bridge and the Heron Marsh boardwalk.
+Painted Trilliums are particularly abundant on the western portion of the Heron Marsh Trail, between the floating bridge and the Heron Marsh boardwalk.
+You can also find Painted Trilliums on the Heaven Hill Trails, the Peninsula Nature Trails, and on the Loop Trail at Henry's Woods.

 Michael Kudish.
 Adirondack Upland Flora: An Ecological Perspective (The Chauncy Press, 1992), pp. 25, 232.